wenLiangcan/pip2pkgbuild/README.rst

        --name NAME           Your full name for the package maintainer line e.g.
                              'yourFirstName yourLastName'
-       --email EMAIL         Your email for the package maintainer line
+       --email EMAIL         Your email for the package maintainer line --pep517              Prefer PEP517 based installation method if supporting by the module

 Examples
 ========